Pages

 Walt Disney Studios had made some stellar adventure films in the 1950s and 1960s such as 20,000 Leagues Under the Sea, Swiss Family Robinson, and In Search of the Castaways.
 However, after Disney's death in 1966, the studio was captained by a committee and the production values of their films declined drastically.

 Island at the Top of the World was the studio's attempt to recapture the glory days of Disney's live-action films and create an entertaining adventure picture for children and adults alike.
 As far as that goal was concerned, they accomplished it...but it took a few decades before the film found its audience.
-Island at the Top of the World was a dismal failure during its initial theatrical release and, even today, few Disney fans count it as a favorite.
+Island at the Top of the World was a dismal failure during its initial theatrical release.

 Donald Sinden, David Hartman, and Jacques Marin portray the principal characters with Mako playing a large supporting role as their Eskimo guide.
 David Gwillim and Agneta Eckemyr come in mid-way through the film to provide some youthful love interest as well.
 The characters travel high above icebergs, journey into a volcano, fight off killer whales, and are chased throughout the island by a mad and powerful Norseman known as the Godi, before they are able to escape back to Paris.